Granville County Detention Center

 Search for an Inmate in Granville County

-The Granville County Detention Center is a 126 bed jail in the city of Oxford, Granville County, North Carolina.
-You can call them 24 hours a day for inmate information at 919-693-3717.
+Granville County Detention Center is a 126-bed facility based in the city of Oxford, Granville County, North Carolina.
+For inmate information, you can call the facility 24/7 at 919-693-3717.

-Those who are found guilty and sentenced to a term of less than one year, will do their time in this county.
-Those sentenced to longer terms will be sent to either the North Carolina State Prison System or the Federal Bureau of Prisons.
+Inmates sentenced to less than one year will serve their time here, while those with longer sentences are transferred to either the North Carolina State Prison System or the Federal Bureau of Prisons.

-This page provides information on how to search for an inmate in the official jail roster, or by calling the facility at 919-693-3717, directions to the facility, and inmate services such as the visitation schedule and policies, funding an inmate's account, mailing them a letter, receiving phone calls from an inmate, voicemail, emailing and texting, tablet rentals, bail bond instructions, and commissary purchases.
+This page provides detailed information on services such as the visitation schedule, funding an inmate’s account, sending mail, phone calls, voicemail, email and texting, tablet rentals, bail bond details, and commissary purchases.

-It's always a good idea to find out and save the inmate's jail ID number or booking number as you may need this for sending mail or other communication needs.
-If you can't locate it online, you can call the Granville County Detention Center at 919-693-3717 to get it.
+Be sure to save the inmate’s jail ID or booking number for communication purposes.
+If you can’t find it online, you can call Granville County Detention Center at 919-693-3717 for assistance.

 Phone: 919-693-3717